2022 NHL Stanley Cup Final: Avalanche Hoist Title in Series Win Over Lightning

-Avalanche hoist Stanley Cup in series win over Lightning originally appeared on NBC Sports Washington
+Avalanche hoist Stanley Cup in series win over Lightning originally appeared on NBC Sports Chicago

 And there is a new champion in the NHL.